 - Use active sourdough starter - If you'd like, you can use active starter instead of sourdough discard, although it's not necessary.
 To do so, replace the sourdough discard with active sourdough starter (200g).

-- Add berries - If you'd like to add berries (I'd recommend raspberries or blueberries), try my Sourdough Lemon Raspberry Loaf Cake recipe!
+- Add berries - If you'd like to add berries (I'd recommend raspberries or blueberries), try my Sourdough Lemon Raspberry Loaf Cake recipe.
+Before adding berries to the batter, toss them in 1-2 teaspoons of flour to help prevent them from sinking in the loaf.

 How to Make Sourdough Lemon Loaf Cake